If you're an amateur astronomer and planning a vacation for your family, consider planning a vacation around a star party.

 Star parties are the places where you can observe to your heart's content (weather permitting), exchange stories and share feats, showcase your telescope creation, learn the latest trends and techniques, haggle for the best buys at the swap meet and, most importantly, make friends and have fun.
 Kids especially can get great exposure to the hobby while having an exciting time camping out.
-If you've never attended one, it's time to catch the party fever!

 Whether you're a star-party veteran or neophyte, Winter Star Party regular Tom Clark offers the following tips: